qbittensor-labs/quantum-compute/README.md

 Begin by reaching out to us at support@openquantum.com.
 If you meet the initial requirements, we will quickly set up a meeting to talk through the process and, if appropriate, we will begin the rigorous onboarding process.

-For provider implementation steps and environment configuration, see [qbittensor/miner/miner.md](qbittensor/miner/miner.md).

 Building on accessibility, let's further explore the service provided to end users.

+For technical integration details see [miner.md](qbittensor/miner/miner.md).

 ## How Much Does It Cost?